jmmargo/markdown-portfolio/_includes/04-lists.md

 - Long walks on the beach
 - Disco dancing
 - Open Source
-- LEarning Git and GitHub
+- Learning Git and GitHub